sntioudis/papreca/README.md

 Project development and maintainership
 -------------
-This software is currently maintained and was originally developed by [Stavros Ntioudis](https://github.com/sntioudis).
+This software is currently maintained and was originally developed by [Stavros Ntioudis](https://github.com/sntioudis) (Imperial College London).

-The following individuals made theoretical contributions to the methodology of the original PAPRECA software: James Ewen, Daniele Dini, C. Heath Turner
+The following individuals made theoretical contributions to the methodology of the original PAPRECA software: James Ewen (University of Bath), Daniele Dini (Imperial College London), C. Heath Turner (University of Alabama).

 Open-source license
 -------------